 HTTP/2

-HTTP/2 (RFC 7540, 2015) keeps the same semantics as HTTP/1.1 — methods, status codes, headers — but replaces the text-based wire format with a binary framing layer.
+HTTP/2 (originally RFC 7540 in 2015, now superseded by RFC 9113 in 2022) keeps the same semantics as HTTP/1.1 — methods, status codes, headers — but replaces the text-based wire format with a binary framing layer.
 The primary goals: eliminate HOL blocking at the application layer, reduce header overhead, and allow multiple requests to share a single TCP connection.

 Binary Framing Layer